donnemartin/system-design-primer/README.md

 * How much data do we expect to handle?
 * How many requests per second do we expect?
 * What is the expected read to write ratio?
+* How available or system need to be?
+* How fast does the system need to process requests?
+* How tolerant of lossy or incorrect data is the business process?

 ### Step 2: Create a high level design